Log-in/Sign-up

 Email: minspektor@aphomeschoolers.com

 The writing assignments students will complete during this course vary.
 They will include informal journal entries, discussion question responses, formal analytic essays, poetry, and even parody.
 I will also emphasize peer review and the writing process, as students bring their essays through multiple drafts and hone their ability to write organized, creative analysis.
-During the fall semester, students will write original short stories inspired by stories they studied, and during the spring semester, they will write an entry into the Jane Austen Society of North America Essay Contest (read the 2015 winning entries by my students here, the 2017 winning entries by my students here, the 2018 winning entry by one of my students here, the 2019 winning entries here (first and third place), the 2020 winning entries here (second and third place), the 2021 winning entries here (second place) and the 2022 winning entries here (first and third place)) and compose an extended novel comparison paper drawing upon literary criticism and expressing their own analysis.
+During the fall semester, students will write original short stories inspired by stories they studied, and during the spring semester, they will write an entry into the Jane Austen Society of North America Essay Contest (read my students' 2015 winning entries here, the 2017 winning entries here, the 2018 winning entries here, the 2019 winning entries here (first and third place), the 2020 winning entries here (second and third place), the 2021 winning entries here (second place) and the 2022 winning entries here (first and third place) and the 2023 winning entries here (first and second place)) and compose an extended novel comparison paper drawing upon literary criticism and expressing their own analysis.
 Of course, a major focus of our study involves writing exam-style essays, and I help students develop their own mature, complex, and non-formulaic (but organized) essay style.

 While our primary focus will be on the analysis of literature, this course is well suited to students who also love to write creatively.
 Throughout the year, I will draw connections to creative writing and help students come to understand the process of professional writers, and I'll even ask students to write an original short story and some original works of poetry.